 - Frequently review the network of services

 3. Scaled Agile Framework (SAFe):The Scaled Agile Framework (SAFe) is a group of organizational and workflow patterns for applying agile practices at an organizational level.
 SAFe advocates alignment, collaboration, and delivery across a large number of agile teams.
-It was conceptualized on three pillars of knowledge i.e. agile software development, lean product development, and systems thinking.
+It was conceptualized on three pillars of knowledge, i.e., agile software development, lean product development, and systems thinking.

-Start a career in SAFe - Sign Up for the Leading SAFe® 5.1 Training with SAFe Agilist Certification
+Start a career in SAFe - Sign Up for the Leading SAFe® 6.0 Training with SAFe Agilist Certification

 4. Lean Software Development (LSD)Lean Software Development (LSD) is an agile framework based on honing development time and resources, eliminating waste, and finally delivering what the customer requires.
 LSD is also known as the Minimum Viable Product (MVP) strategy.
 In this strategy, the development team launches their functional product in the market.
 They then learn from the likes and dislikes through customer response.
 Then flaws are worked upon based on the feedback.

 Need for AgileYou might be wondering why we need Agile when everything is running smoothly in our organization.
 Well, that’s a misbelief.
 You could always be doing something that might cost your organization an arm and a leg.
 If you’re unsure as to why you need Agile methodology, here are a few reasons that will change your mind-

 1. Diminishes Technical Debt: Technical debt implies the cost of additional rework caused by taking an easy (limited) way of developing a solution now instead of taking a better approach which may take longer to build the same solution.
 In traditional software development, the technical debt soars high because new features have to be built before the project deadline, and due to that, people take an easier path by compromising quality, which in turn increases tech debt.

-Agile Software development reduces the technical debt to a large extent.
+Agile Software development reduces technical debt to a large extent.
 All defects, features, and other maintenance tasks make their way to the product backlog.
-The backlog is reviewed during every sprint and the most important feature is built next.
+The backlog is reviewed during every sprint, and the most important feature is built next.
 New sprints are an opportunity for adding new features and correcting flaws.

 2. Be Responsive and Adapt to Change: Agile teams are open to embracing changes by being forthcoming.
 The Agile methodology accepts that customer needs change quickly, and agile teams must acknowledge it.
 By working in time-boxed iterations, the teams no longer have to wait for lengthy periods for approval and change.
 All changes or maintenance tasks are added to the product backlog.

-3. User-centric testing: Agile is all about providing the best value to the customer.
+3. User-Centric Testing: Agile is all about providing the best value to the customer.
 The Product Owner closely works with the team to help understand the needs of customers through user stories.
 A user story is a tool used in Agile software development to capture the description of a product from the end-user perspective.

 4. Realistic Delivery Dates: In traditional methodology, projects have a lengthy project cycle, making it difficult to decide a delivery date.
 This doesn’t happen in Agile since work happens in timeboxed sprints/iterations with no longer than a calendar month that results in a working product during the end of each sprint.

 Explore Product Owner as a career- Register for the Professional Scrum Product Owner (PSPO-I) Certification Training